benjugat/hackingnotes/_docs/web/http-host-header-attacks.md

 On intruder deselect the `Update Host header to match target` in order to avoid the target is modified during the attack.

 ![Burp Host Header](/hackingnotes/images/burp-host-header.png)

+# Connection state attacks

+For performance reasons, many websites reuse connections for multiple request/response cycles with the same client.
+Poorly implemented HTTP servers sometimes work on the dangerous assumption that certain properties, such as the Host header, are identical for all HTTP/1.1 requests sent over the same connection.

+This may be true of requests sent by a browser, but isn't necessarily the case for a sequence of requests sent from Burp Repeater.
+This can lead to a number of potential issues.